The Extraordinary Success of Indian Americans at the Spelling Bee

 For 12 straight years, Indian-American kids have been winning the Spelling Bee.
 But what’s behind this success?

 At six years of age, Akash Vukoti, a child of immigrant parents, stood confidently on the stage with a million eyes on him.
 He didn’t make it beyond the third round, but he made history by becoming the first ever first-grader to qualify for the Scripps National Spelling Bee.
-He has been competing locally since, and five years later, he’s back in the game, vying for the title.
+He has been competing locally since, and five years later, he took part again in a bid to win the title.

 Reminiscing his stint at the Spelling Bee that year, Vukoti told The Quint:

 “The most memorable one was in Round 3 of the competition!
 When I misspelled in this round, I gave a short speech thanking the organisers and wishing good luck to the remaining contestants, and the video of the speech went viral!
 Immediately, I was rushed for a live interview with CNN International!”Akash Vukoti

 Vukoti was among the 209 kids who qualified for this year’s Spelling Bee.
 In 2020, the competition was cancelled due to the pandemic.
 This year, over 70 students of Indian origin were among the qualified candidates at the competition.